EnterpriseDB/tpa/docs/configure-cluster.md

 ### Volume parameters - advanced

-In many installations, it is likely that there are existing company specific standards as to filesystem layouts - an example code snippet is shown below:
+In many installations, it is likely that there are existing company-specific standards as to filesystem layouts--an example code snippet is shown below:

 ```
    volumes: